kartonfarkas/api_docs/source/suite/customers/delete_admin.rst

    The administrator API is available only from specific IP addresses.
 For more information, please contact emarsys support.

-This action deletes an administrator and passes the rights of the deleted administrator to a different administrator.
+Deletes an administrator and passes the rights to a different administrator.

 Endpoint
 --------